MarvinLiebisch/forecasting-electricity-prices/README.md

 Our LSTM model is predicting the price of the aforementioned day-ahead auctions.
 We do so by using time-series data for power generation and previously observed prices.

+### Front End

+The generated predictions as well as historical data are visualized here: [Streamlit](https://marvinliebisch-forecasting-electricity-prices-app-7l09ji.streamlit.app/)

 ## Setup